 There are many items that you may find useful during the Nevada Girls State session.
 Here’s what we suggest:

 Can I bring food?

 No. We promise to feed you three meals a day, so you won’t need to bring any food.
-Also, we do not allow delegates to keep food in their cabins because it attracts insects and animals.
+Also, we do not allow delegates to keep food in their rooms because it attracts insects and animals.

 Will there be a store?
 What will be available?
 How much do things cost?

 What are the rooms like?

 The rooms are fairly basic.
-They contain 7-10 sets of bunk beds and nothing else, so you will need to bring your own bedding.
+The beds don’t come with bedding, so you will need to bring your own.
 We suggest a fitted sheet for a twin size mattress, a sleeping bag, and an extra warm blanket, as it can get cold at night.
-Only one of the buildings has carpeted floors, so we also suggest bringing a pair of slippers for the mornings and evenings.

 How much sleep can I expect to get?